The Life of Christ (Nolde)

-The Life of Christ (German: Das Leben Christi) is a nine-part polyptych by the German Expressionist painter Emil Nolde, produced in 1911-1912.
-It is one of the main works of the artist's Christian inspired religious paintings.
+The Life of Christ (German: Das Leben Christi) is a nine-part polyptych by the German Expressionist painter Emil Nolde, produced in 1911–1912.
+It is one of the main works of the artist's Christian-inspired religious paintings.
 It is held at the Nolde Stiftung Seebüll.

 Description

-The work is an oil on canvas polyptych in nine parts, resembling an altarpiece, with four panels on the left in a square, and other four on the right, and a large central composition representing the Crucifixion.
-The flat areas of color are contrasting and strident, similar to the colors used by the Fauves painters.
+The work is an oil-on-canvas polyptych in nine parts, resembling an altarpiece, with four panels on the left in a square, and other four on the right, and a large central composition representing the Crucifixion.
+The flat areas of color are contrasting and strident, similar to the colors used by the Fauve painters.

 In The Life of Christ, Nolde expressed his inner emotions with a strong religious feeling.
 He used a distorted aesthetic of strident colors applied with short, slurred, wiry brushstrokes.

 Around the central panel of the Crucifixion, the Life of Christ is unfold in nine panels.
 From the Nativity, at the top left, it unfolds until the Ascension, at the top right, in the depiction of eight important episodes, illustrated by Nolde in a very personal style.

 The logic of the panels follows the chronology of the main events of the story of the life of Christ.
 At the left, there are the Nativity, the Adoration of the Magi, the Twelve-Year-Old Christ, also known as Jesus among the Doctors, and Christ and Judas.
 At the center there is the main panel of the Crucifixion (Kreuzigung), and at the right, there are the panels depicting The Women at the Tomb, the Resurrection, the Ascension, and Doubting Thomas.